We moved into our 1972 fixer upper in 2015 and have spent the last handful of years tirelessly remodeling and updating nearly every room in the house.

 I love the built in cabinets and coffered ceilings that came with the home.
 We also have a corner wet bar that we are planning on updating soon.

-We updated our small laundry room off of a half bathroom by removing some bulky cabinets and adding tile, open shelving, lighting, and some colorful accessories.
+We updated our small laundry room off of a half bathroom by removing some bulky cabinets and adding nickel gap boards, open shelving, lighting, and some colorful accessories.
 It was a very affordable update that helped brighten up this frequently used room.

 Our five year old daughter Vivienne’s bedroom didn’t need many updates.
 We kept the original grey paint color and simply added carpeting and decor.
 I wanted to make the space colorful and fun for her.
 The closet has functional shelving on the front and actually has a small secret passage doorway to the adjoining bedroom inside.